stevengharris/MarkupEditor/README.md

 ### Known Issues

 1. At this point, the MarkupEditor is really only useful on devices with a keyboard.
 On the iPad (and worse on the iPhone), the toolbar is too wide, and it isn't set up for scrolling or, better, for a different display for the format.
 I intend to work on the iPad usage but have not put any time into it.
 I am primarily focused on using it on the Mac.
 2. Caret occasionally goes missing.
-After some editing operations, the insertion point caret is properly placed but disappears.
-Moving the arrow keys or typing will reveal it.
+I think this problem has been fixed, but am not quite sure.
 3. Table editing
     * Table styling is hardcoded.
 I plan to provide options for putting borders around elements, header, etc.
     * Headers are currently colspanning the full table, but this needs to be adjustable.